AstreaTSS/PYTHIAWebsite/docs/setup/basic_setup.md

 ---
-description: How to  set up the bot for your roleplay server.
+description: How to set up PYTHIA for your roleplay server.
 ---

 # Basic Setup